Organizing company

 9.1 General Evaluation Principles

-All applications submitted in the Corporate and Local competitions will be evaluated based on transparent, objective, and consistent criteria designed to highlight excellence, innovation, and positive impact in the hospitality industry.
+All applications submitted in the competition will be evaluated based on transparent, objective, and consistent criteria designed to highlight excellence, innovation, and positive impact in the hospitality industry.

-The evaluation process is carried out independently by the Hospitality ON Committee and, where applicable, the Advisory Committee, according to the procedures described in Article 8.
+The evaluation process is carried out independently by the Hospitality ON Committee, according to the procedures described in Article 8.

-• Exemplarity and Replicability: the model nature of the initiative, its alignment with the company’s strategic vision, and its capacity to be replicated, scaled, or adapted in other contexts (particularly for Corporate initiatives).
+· Exemplarity and Replicability: the model nature of the initiative, its alignment with the company’s strategic vision, and its capacity to be replicated, scaled, or adapted in other contexts.

 All deliberations and results are treated with the strictest confidentiality.
-No information regarding the selection of finalists or winners will be disclosed prior to the ceremony by the Committees, the Organizing Team, or any person with access to the results.
+No information regarding the selection of Finalists or Winners will be disclosed publicly prior to the ceremony by the Committees, Candidates, the Organizing Team, or any person with access to the results.

 The Organizing Company guarantees the independence and impartiality of the selection process, while reserving the right to make any procedural adjustments necessary to maintain the integrity and smooth running of the competition.